espcarlo27-byte/jce-cyber-lab/simulations/SIM-004-Sysmon-Process-Create/steps.md

 ***📸 Save screenshot:***
 `sim004-sysmon-processcreate.png`
+> ℹ️ The Sysmon Process Create screenshot also demonstrates baseline execution volume,
+> as multiple benign Event ID 1 entries are visible in the Operational log.

 > ⚠️ Sysmon telemetry is validated at the endpoint.
 > Sysmon ingestion into Splunk is not required for simulation completion.